10 Ways to Build Gratitude into your Life

 - Take a Walk Down Memory Lane – If you’re feeling down, browse through old photo albums, saved mementos, or social media posts.
 Reminiscing on fun times with family and friends is sure to boost your mood and add a little bit of light to a dark day.

 - Read inspiring stories – Reading others inspiring stories and moments of gratitude will help you appreciate things in your own life.
-Here is a link to a blog that lists the 10 most popular gratitude blogs citing stories that share the extraordinary power of gratitude.

 - Give Back to your Community – Nothing makes you feel better than doing something nice for others.
 Volunteer at your local hospital, donate books to a library, or pick up trash in your neighborhood.
-No matter how small or how big, giving back to your community is a great way to express gratitude for the things you are given
+No matter how small or how big, giving back to your community is a great way to express gratitude for the things you are given.

 - Do someone a favor – This is perhaps one of the simplest ways to show other you care and to feel great.
 Letting someone merge on a busy highway, paying for the drink of the person in the coffee line in front or you, or giving someone your seat on a crowded bus or subway are all smart acts that amount to insurmountable significance.